 - Thigh corset and knee joints- typically seen for use in the shorter below knee residual limbs due to the lack of stability, but serves as a suspension option without use of a waist strap and gives a tight circumferential wrap round the thigh

 - Cuff suspension strap- Use of a “fork strap” that wraps around the bony prominences of the bottom or distal end of the femur.
 The capture of the bone allows the strap to rest on once prosthesis is lifted off the ground

 - Self-suspending sockets- (also known as supracondylar or supracondylar-suprapatellar suspension) This is use of higher medial/lateral trim lines that can, if needed for more stability, include the knee cap.
 This system also captures over the bony landmarks of the distal end of the femur.
 This system does not require a strap or additional component.

-The selection of the below knee suspension system is decided by the Prosthetist.
-Each suspension system will usually have a pro and a con and should be discussed in detail with the treating Practitioner on which suspension system is best for you.
+The prosthetist will make the selection of the best below knee suspension system.
+Each suspension system will usually have a pro and a con and should be discussed in detail with the treating practitioner on which suspension system is best for you.

 Why choose HOPE for below knee prosthesis in Kansas City?

 Horizon Othotic & Prosthetic is the premier provider of custom-designed below knee prosthesis in Kansas City.
 We use the latest state-of-the-art technology, with the personalized touch you deserve.
 We strive to provide each patient with the best care in the industry to get them back to their life as quickly as possible.